WHIP LIST: How Republicans fall on vote to oust McCarthy

 Rep. Tim Burchett (R-Tenn.)

-Burchett Monday night said he is “praying about” how to vote on McCarthy’s ouster, but said right now he would support booting him from his post.
+Burchett said Monday night that he is “praying about” how to vote on McCarthy’s ouster but said “right now,” he would support booting him from his post.

 Rep. Bob Good (R-Va.)